Intheloop83/emmacor/README.md

 # emmacor
-Ready to be challenged
+Ready to be challenged/
-Now im ready to pull
+Now im ready to pull/
+I pushed it